Mother announces plan to file lawsuit against Brickell high-rise after son was fatally stabbed by intruder - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “My family is completely shattered and broken as we grieve his loss and try to pick up the pieces,” said Maron.
 “Dominic was so very special to us in many ways.
 Dominic was kind, he was thoughtful, smart, athletic.
 He drew people in and had the ability to connect with anyone.”

-His mother also revealed that they will start a scholarship in his name.
+Maron also revealed that they will start a scholarship in his name to keep his memory alive.

+“He was an old soul, but young at heart.
+Quick to smile and quicker to laugh and always was helping others,” she said.

-The lawsuit could take a couple of months for the lawsuit to be filed as now a full investigation must take place to review all security footage and get to the bottom of what happened that night.
+The lawsuit could take a couple of months to be filed, as now a full investigation must take place to review all security footage and get to the bottom of what happened that night.

+7News reached out to the Icon Residences for comment on this lawsuit, but has not heard back.

+The family has created a GoFundMe to help fund the scholarship.
+To donate, click here.

 Copyright 2025 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.